AndreIglesias/StarkGit/docs/README.md

 #### Week 3: Blockchain Integration and GitHub Action Setup

-5. **Blockchain Integration with Cairo Starknet (3 days)**
+5. **Blockchain Integration with Cairo & Starknet (3 days)**
    - Develop a basic Cairo smart contract for certificate registration.
    - Set up the Starknet environment and deploy the contract.
    - Create a simple Python script to interact with the smart contract and register certificates.

-6. **GitHub Action Setup (2 days)**
+6. **GitHub App Setup (2 days)**
-   - Develop a GitHub Action to automate code analysis and certificate registration upon code commits.
+   - Develop a GitHub App to automate code analysis and certificate registration upon new releases or updates to the master branch.
-   - Test the action with a sample GitHub repository.
+   - Test the app with a sample GitHub repository.

 7. **Testing and Final Adjustments (2 days)**
    - Conduct end-to-end testing of the entire workflow.